sahib/brig/docs/contributing.rst

 **Are very small feature requests okay?** If it's only about changing or extending an existing feature, it's probably fine.
 Feel free to create an issue on GitHub to check back on this before you do any actual change.

+Also, the developer of this software is currently doing all of this is in his free time.
+If you're willing to offer any financial support feel free to contact me.

 What to improve
 ---------------